t1gu1/flutter-starter/README.md

 **app_routes.dart** — contains the app routes.

 ## /controllers/

+Tips: The controllers are contains a lot of logic and think it a way to be reusable!

 **auth_controller.dart** — our user and authentication functions for creating, logging in and out our user and saving our user data.